kubermatic/docs/content/kubermatic/main/tutorials-howtos/administration/kkp-user/_index.en.md

 The account is then capable of setting admin permissions via the [dashboard]({{< ref "../admin-panel/administrators" >}}) .

-# Granting admin permission via kubectl
+# Granting Admin Permission via kubectl

 Make sure the account logged in once at the Kubermatic Dashboard.